flattool/gobjectify/README.md

 GObjectify fixes all of this!
 With a single declarative descriptor, you define properties, template children, simple actions, and implemented interfaces, all automatically typed and wired into the GObject system.

-GObjectify acts as a thin, typesafe layer over GObject—not a framework—so everything remains 100% compatible with GJS, GTK, and GNOME platform APIs.
+GObjectify acts as a thin, typesafe layer over GObject, not a framework, so everything remains 100% compatible with GJS, GTK, and GNOME platform APIs.

 Here is an example:
 ```ts